Taking Action

 Science

-Students get their hands dirty working on rehabilitation projects using local species propagated in the school’s nursery.
+Learners get their hands dirty working on a local rehabilitation project using local species propagated in the school’s nursery.
 They explore the benefits of regeneration and caring for remnant bushland.
 Our Landcare project focuses on a section of Cox Creek.
 Our Bushcare sites are remnant patches of stringybark forest with high biodiversity value.

 Examples of Australian Curriculum Links